conornewton/vim-latex-preview/README.md

 ### Choosing a latex engine

 By default pdflatex will be used.
-Replace <engine> with your engine of choice i.e xelatex.
+Replace <engine> with your engine of choice e.g xelatex.

 ```
 let g:latex_engine="<engine>"